kziel1/dip/homework 4/printout.md

 ### Changes for the use of C++11
 Because we wanted to use `C++11`, we added `set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -std=c++11")` to the `CMakeCLists.txt`.

-### Exercices
-The results of the filters do not look like that they are working correctly, I couldn't figure out why.

 ![original](original.png "original")

 ![degraded](degraded.png "degraded")